Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Related Work

 \section{Related Work}

 In recent years, deep learning algorithms have been used in many studies to enhance traditional path planning methods.
 For example, in \cite{b12}, Convolutional Neural Networks (CNNs) are employed to learn pre-planned paths from other offline path planning methods, marking a significant step towards leveraging image-based methodologies in path planning.
 In \cite{b4}, Double Deep Q-Learning is utilized to navigate path planning challenges within dynamically changing environments.
 Sharma et al. \cite{b5} have employed Q-learning techniques to determine the optimal path in a known environment, with the specific limitation that the goal's location is not generalized across different scenarios.
 In \cite{b13}, Deep Q-learning and CNNs are utilized to construct paths within grid patches derived from the environment.
 Wang et al. \cite{b14} leveraged neural networks to improve the probability distribution of sampling in Rapidly-exploring Random Trees Star ($RRT^*$) algorithm, aiming to accelerate the convergence towards an optimal solution.
 Pflueger et al. \cite{b7} proposed an approach using inverse reinforcement learning with soft value iteration networks (SVIN) for planetary rover path planning.
 This method leverages deep convolutional networks and value iteration networks to handle the complexities of navigation on Mars, demonstrating its effectiveness on both grid world and realistic Mars terrain datasets.
 Chiang et al. \cite{b15} introduced RL-RRT, a kinodynamic motion planner that combines reinforcement learning with sampling-based planning.
 Their method uses deep reinforcement learning to train an obstacle-avoiding policy, which serves as a local planner, and a reachability estimator that predicts the time to reach a state in the presence of obstacles.
+Complementary lines of work integrate differentiable planners (e.g., VIN) and learning–sampling hybrids (e.g., PRM-RL) for long-range navigation \cite{b28,b30}.
+For reactive multi-agent avoidance and local navigation baselines, velocity-obstacle methods such as ORCA are widely used \cite{b31}.
+On the optimization side, CHOMP and STOMP remain influential for smooth, collision-aware motion generation \cite{b26,b25}.
 The next section describes the methodology and steps involved in our proposed method.